 SECTION 1.
-Before a person may lay out and construct a private street, he shall submit to the Planning Board plans which show the dimensions and profile of the street, the drainage of the adjacent territory, the provisions made for road intersections, the parking. operation and turning around of vehicles, including fire fighting apparatus and standard trucks, and the provision for sewage disposal, water pipes, and electric cables.
+Before a person may lay out and construct a private street, he shall submit to the Planning Board plans which show the dimensions and profile of the street, the drainage of the adjacent territory, the provisions made for road intersections, the parking, operation and turning around of vehicles, including fire fighting apparatus and standard trucks, and the provision for sewage disposal, water pipes, and electric cables.
 The Board may call a public hearing relative to the plan, and the Board shall, if deemed necessary, recommend changes in the plan as indicated by its studies.
-Adopted 3/12/1951 Approved by A.G.
-8/8/1951
+Adopted 3/12/1951

 SECTION 2.
 No private way shall be accepted by the town as a public way unless it is aligned or properly coordinated with existing public ways, as far as practicable, and provided that the minimum width of the street right of way shall be at least forty feet, the street lines and intersections shall be cut back to provide a curb radius of not less than twenty feet, the minimum center line radius of a curve shall be at least one hundred feet, the grade shall be a reasonable minimum and not more than twelve per cent, a dead end street shall have a substantially circular turn around at the end having a curb radius of not less than forty-five feet, the traveled part of the way shall be gravel surfaced for a width of at least twelve feet and so constructed that it is normally passable at all seasons, and there shall be adequate provision for the disposal of the surface drainage water, unless the town shall vote otherwise.
-Adopted 3/12/1951 Approved by A.G.
-8/8/1951

-Article VIII - Personnel Policies and Procedures
+Article VIII - Personnel and Procedures